makersacademy/rps-challenge/README.md

  - I added buttons so the player can pick out of Rock, Paper and Scissors to play.
 They are redirected to the results page that shows their choice.

  - I set up the game class to receive the players name and choice from app.rb

+ - I wrote the tests to give the result of who wins, and have begun the code but not been able to complete it yet.